Trump names State Department envoy Robert O'Brien new National Security Adviser

 Trump names hostage envoy Robert O'Brien as national security adviser, replacing Bolton

-President Trump on Wednesday named the State Department's hostage envoy Robert C. O’Brien as his fourth national security adviser, replacing John Bolton who was ousted from the administration last week.
+President Trump on Wednesday named the State Department's hostage envoy Robert C. O’Brien as his fourth national security adviser, replacing John Bolton, who was ousted from the administration last week.

 “I am pleased to announce that I will name Robert C. O’Brien, currently serving as the very successful Special Presidential Envoy for Hostage Affairs at the State Department, as our new National Security Advisor.
 I have worked long & hard with Robert.
 He will do a great job!”
 Trump tweeted Wednesday morning.